University Organization, Governance, and Governing Bodies

 (2024 Review / 2025 Projects)

-International outreach remains a key focus of our strategy.
-Our involvement in the CHARM-EU alliance, our increased participation in major European events, and the development of bilateral partnerships are strengthening our presence in the global higher education and research arena.
+International expansion remains a key focus of our strategy.
+Our involvement in the CHARM-EU alliance, our increased participation in major European events, and the development of bilateral partnerships are strengthening our presence in the global higher education and research community.

 Previous editions:

-Training management
+Training Management

-Training management
+Training Management

 Master plans

-2025 HISTORICAL HERITAGE AND COLLECTIONS MASTER PLAN
+2025 MASTER PLAN FOR HISTORIC HERITAGE AND COLLECTIONS

 Digital Master Plan 2024–2028

-On November 20, 2023, the Board of Directors of the University of Montpellier approved its master plan for ecological transition.
-Four areas of focus and 48 actions to reinforce the measures already implemented in recent years at the UM and to initiate and coordinate the implementation of an ecological transition policy at each site that is commensurate with its ambitions.
+On November 20, 2023, the Board of Trustees of the University of Montpellier approved its master plan for ecological transition.
+The plan outlines four key areas and 48 specific actions designed to reinforce the measures already implemented at the University of Montpellier in recent years and to initiate and coordinate the implementation at each campus of an ecological transition policy that matches its ambitions.

 Student Life Master Plan 2021–2026

-Charter & principles
+Charter & Principles

-Montpellier University Charter on Academic Freedom
+University of Montpellier Charter on Academic Freedom

-Organization, governance, and bodies See more
+Organization, Governance, and Committees See more